Submitting new courses

 Helpful resources, tools and guides are available to assist in writing, preparing and submitting courses for "a-g" approval.

-If the subject area analyst feels that they cannot adequately evaluate the course, the course is brought to the Reviewers’ Committee for review.
+If the articulation analyst feels that they cannot adequately evaluate the course, the course is brought to the Reviewers’ Committee for review.
 In some instances, when UC articulation staff cannot determine the acceptability of a course, it is sent to a UC faculty member for further review.

 Some courses do not earn “a-g” approval the first time around.
 The University encourages schools to resubmit these courses after making modifications and additions to the course content and submission based on the analyst’s comments.
 To resubmit a course, access the submission in the Submitted tab on the A-G CMP.
 The content from the original course submission is retained in the resubmission form and only requires making the requested changes.
 Once submitted, resubmissions are automatically placed at the front of the original analyst’s queue allowing a quicker turnaround.